 1. Begin with a Skype or Phone call, and follow up by sending your RFQ file right after.
 Before you hang up, make sure to set a deadline.

-2. Keep sending reminders by email or Skype until they have provided a first draft.
+2. Keep sending reminders by email or Skype until they have provided the first draft.

 3. The first draft will not come out perfectly.
 There will be gaps and conflicting information.
 Ask for revisions until everything has been specified and answered in full.

-4. Make sure to store all the information in a main document, for easy comparison.
+4. Make sure to store all the information in the main document, for easy comparison.

-5. Hire a Chinese speaker, but don’t let he or she get free hands to make decisions.
+5. Hire a Chinese speaker, but don’t let them get free hands to make decisions.
 You are still supposed to be the expert.